John 16:1-33: The Work of the Holy Spirit

 Verse 5: "But now I am going to him who sent me, and none of you asks me, 'Where are you going?"

-The disciples were beginning to grasp the meaning of Jesus' words.
-They were overwhelmed with the effect His departure would have on them.
-Instead of rejoicing with Jesus that He would soon rejoin the Father, and live in eternal glory, they were thinking of their personal loneliness and suffering.
+The disciples were beginning to grasp the meaning of Jesus' Words, and to realize that He would soon rejoin the Father and live in eternal glory.

 Verse 6: "But because I have said these things to you, sorrow has filled your heart."